Clean and dirty shutdown of Exchange database

 However, the EDB may fail to mount even when it is in the Clean Shutdown state due to various reasons.

-How to resolve the issue ‘Exchange Database in Clean Shutdown does not mount’?
+How to resolve the issue ‘Exchange Database in Clean Shutdown does not Mount’?

 When an Exchange database in Clean Shutdown fails to mount, it indicates a database indexing issue or insufficient space on the hard disk.
 When you open the Event Viewer, you might see the following error message with the error code (ec) 1142 and Event ID:1009.